solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-01-ClassicDeploy/README.md

 ## Test the Store Application

-1. Open a chrome browser window
+1. Open a Chrome browser window
-2. Navigate to `http://localhost:8080`, the store front will load with a random user.
+2. Navigate to `http://localhost:8080`, the storefront will load with a random user.

     ![This image demonstrates the loading screen for the Contoso NoshNow app.](./media/noshnow-app-load.png "Loading screen with random user")

 ## Manual Deployment

 The above resources were deployed as part of the ARM template and supporting scripts.
-In order to setup a developer machine manually, do the following:
+To setup a developer machine manually, do the following:

 ### Windows Setup